tampakrap/puppet-hiera/README.md

 #### `config_path`
 The absolute path to `hiera.yaml`.
 Default: `/etc/puppet/hiera.yaml`
 #### `config_owner`
 The owner of the `hiera.yaml` file.
-Default: root
+Default: puppet
 #### `config_group`
 The group of the `hiera.yaml` file.
-Default: root
+Default: puppet
 #### `config_mode`
 The mode of the `hiera.yaml` file.
 Default: 0640
 #### `package_name`